 A certified translation is required for numerous official purposes at home and abroad, both in business transactions and on a private level.
-Examples of this in business transactions are: company documents such as shareholders’ agreements, annual reports, excerpts from the commercial register, documents relating to company takeovers, purchase agreements, notarial deeds.
+Examples of this in business transactions are: company documents such as shareholders’ agreements, annual reports, extracts from the commercial register, documents relating to company takeovers, purchase agreements, notarial deeds.
 Examples of translations of personal documents are: personal ID card, passport, professional card, driver’s license, letter of reference, birth certificate, certificate of ancestry, baptismal certificate, marriage certificate, other personal status documents, divorce decree, death certificate, will, contract, marriage contract, employment contract, sales contract, notarial deed, police clearance certificate, certificate of good conduct, registration certificate, residence permit, application documents, documents for professional recognition.

 We will be happy to provide you with a certified translation from German into Portuguese.